Astro Warrior: Reception

 Upon release in the late 1980s, the game received generally positive reviews from contemporary critics.
 British magazine Computer and Video Games gave it an 82% score.
 They praised the "extra weapons and "plenty of baddies" to destroy.
 They said "this freebie is really neat" and is "well worth the effort to get hold of a copy" if "shoot 'em ups are tops in your" house.
 German magazine Happy Computer gave it a 79% score.
 They praised the graphics, calling them truly remarkable, and saying the system's colourful sprite varieties are exploited.
+The English-language site IMPLANTgames, specializing in classic console games, rated "Star Warrior" 4/10 overall, with graphics and gameplay scoring 4/10, and music and sound receiving a slightly higher 6/10.
+The sound effects and musical accompaniment were noted as the game's only redeeming qualities, while the overall experience was deemed subpar.

 In the late 2000s, the game received mixed retrospective reviews from online critics.
 GameFreaks 365 criticised the game, citing the background, "worthless" bosses, and the game being too generic, but complimented the "nicely done" colourful presentation.
 IMPLANTgames criticised the lack of variety, the mediocre enemies, but complimented the music.